Updated on 09/01/2023

 Therefore, personalization is the frontier in the world of customer service, and it Utility companies take advantage of personalization to reduce customer churn rate.
 How? “knowing” each user, talking to him in one-to-one, understanding and predicting his needs, and being ready in the right place at the right time.

-Find out how to reduce customer churn rate: below, we’ll walk through 5 concrete and effective methods—some more general, others more specific—through which companies in the Utilities and Energy sector can significantly lower their churn rate.
+Below we will go into more detail, focusing on 5 concrete and effective methods – some more general, others more specific – through which companies in the Utility and Energy sector can significantly lower their Churn rate.

 1. Don’t make false promises to the customer; instead, create the right expectations